 Can You Use Diatomaceous Earth In Your Garden?

 Like many different products used in the garden, such as hydrogen peroxide, diatomaceous earth is used for plenty of other things.
 So why do so many growers use this product in the garden?

 It all comes down to the shape and sharpness of these little chunks of diatomaceous earth.
-The edges are incredibly sharp, and when insects try to crawl around in your media, they are sliced open.
+The edges are incredibly sharp.
+So when insects try to crawl around in your media, they are sliced open.
 A good comparison for this product is that of tiny pieces of glass.